-Today The Datai Langkawi has embarked on an extensive renovation, the most substantial enhancement project since its opening in 1993.
+The Datai Langkawi had embarked on an extensive renovation, the most substantial enhancement project since its opening in 1993.
 To ensure the resort retains its much-loved ‘Datai DNA’, the management once again appointed Lefort of DL2A, the renowned architect and interior designer (who supported Kerry Hill on the original scheme) to lead this substantial project.

-The refurbishment includes renovations to the resort’s guest rooms, suites and villas and the construction of a newly dedicated nature centre underpinning the resort’s increased focus on sustainability.
+The refurbishment included renovations to the resort’s guest rooms, suites and villas and the construction of a newly dedicated nature centre underpinning the resort’s increased focus on sustainability.
 Our commitment to well-being is also being increased by additional spa villas and a health club by the beach.
 The resort’s landscaping is also being upgraded to enhance the authentic rainforest arrival experience.